GuidoSalza/guidosalza.github.io/_pages/publications.md

 Triventi, M., Passaretta, G., & Salza, G. (2025).
 "6: Student employment in higher education: patterns, drivers and outcomes".
 In Handbook of Education and Work.
 Cheltenham, UK: Edward Elgar Publishing

+Contini, D., & Salza, G. (2025).
+The weight of grade retention: School destinies on the edge [ITA] in Mobilio (Ed.),The school that reads itself: The value of data and educational research for analysing and addressing early school leaving.
+Fondazione per la Scuola.

 Cavallaro M., Salza G., Zanetti A. (2018) ’The future in agenda.
 Quantitative analysis of party programs in the 2018 general election’ (ITA) in Cavallaro, M. et al. Una nuova Italia: Dalla comunicazione ai risultati, un’analisi delle elezioni del 4 marzo.
 LIT EDIZIONI, 2018.

 Cavallaro M., Policastro D., Salza G., Zanetti A. (2018) ’Italy’s new colors: geography of the 2018 vote’ (ITA) in Cavallaro, M. et al. Una nuova Italia: Dalla comunicazione ai risultati, un’analisi delle elezioni del 4 marzo.
 LIT EDIZIONI, 2018.